1. What is Household Hazardous Waste (HHW)?

 3. What materials are accepted at the facility?

-Residentially generated wastes including: paints (oil-based, craft and hobby paints), stains, varnishes, pesticides, herbicides, fire extinguishers, poisons, gasoline and other fuels, solvents and strippers, aerosols, motor oil and filters, gas cylinders/propane tanks (20 pounds or smaller), fluorescent lightbulb tubes, rechargeable batteries (ex: lead acid batteries, lithium batteries, car/boat batteries), alkaline batteries (ex: AA/AAA batteries), antifreeze, brake and transmission fluid, pool chemicals and other acids and bases, wood preservatives, driveway sealant, and items containing mercury (such as thermometers, thermostats, and mercuric salts).
+Residentially generated wastes including: paints (oil-based, craft and hobby paints), stains, varnishes, pesticides, herbicides, fire extinguishers, poisons, gasoline and other fuels, solvents and strippers, aerosols, motor oil and filters, gas cylinders (propane, oxygen, carbon dioxide and butane cylinders only), propane tanks (20 pounds or smaller), oxygen tanks, fluorescent lightbulb tubes, rechargeable batteries (ex: lead acid batteries, lithium batteries, car/boat batteries), alkaline batteries (ex: AA/AAA batteries), antifreeze, brake and transmission fluid, pool chemicals and other acids and bases, wood preservatives, driveway sealant, and items containing mercury (such as thermometers, thermostats, and mercuric salts).

 NOTE: Latex paint is accepted at the facility for recycling, but residents will pay the full cost of this service ($.50 per pound)